djunamay/ABCA7lof2/README.md

     ```
     - Ensure `mksquashfs` version 4.5 is installed on your system.

-- ### See Data Availability below for how to access the data.
+- #### See Data Availability below for links to the data.

-- ### See Code Availability for a guide on reproducing the results.
+- #### See Code Availability for a guide on reproducing the results.
+    - Each section is intended to be optionally run independently of the others.
+    - Information on accessing the input data for a given analysis is provided at the beginning of each section.

 ## Data Availability